 Do you know of someone who have or experienced this disease?
 It is a serious kind of disease which needs immediate intervention.

-According to our research, using “Various health sources”.
-Here are the symptoms, causes, risk factors and management of the disease.
+According to our health source, here are the symptoms, causes, risk factors and management of the disease.

-Stroke is a form of brain attack which occurs when blood flow to an area of the brain is interrupted and as a result the brain cells will be deprived from oxygen and begin to die.
+Stroke is a form of brain attack which occurs when blood flow to an area of the brain is interrupted and as a result the brain cells will be deprived of oxygen and begin to die.
 The memory and muscle, which are controlled by the brain, lost.
-It is a very life threatening disease that needs prompt medical action or intervention.
+It is a very life-threatening disease that needs prompt medical action or intervention.

 What are the signs and symptoms of stroke?